kothavade/mastodon-paper/paper/main.typ

 We mapped IP addresses to Autonomous Systems using GeoLite2, found the CAIDA AS Rank for each AS.
 According to CAIDA, the AS Rank is a measure of the influcence of an AS to the global routing system, as calculated by their sizes, peering agreements, and more @as_rank.

 We then plotted the number of IP addresses per AS, colored by whether the AS is a cloud provider or not.
 We see that the cloud providers are disproportionately large, and that there are many more IP addresses in the cloud providers than in the non-cloud providers.

+The graph reveals that most Mastodon instances are hosted on high-ranking AS systems (higher numbers indicate lower influence in the global routing system), suggesting that the Fediverse infrastructure largely relies on smaller, less central network operators rather than the internet backbone providers.
+This aligns with the decentralized ethos of the Mastodon network, with many instances avoiding both major cloud providers and core internet infrastructure

 #let n_top_as = 5
 #let top_as_names = (